nazdash/nazdash.github.io/_posts/2021-07-18-apps-come-first.md

 ---
 layout: post
-title:  "Apps come first.
-Then comes infrastructure."
+title:  "Apps come first, then comes infrastructure"
 date:   2021-07-18 10:11:00 +0000
 categories: general
 ---

-A breakthrough app which is built for the first time on top of old infrastructure driving the market to create new infrastructure to make it possible to run better and scale faster this new kind of app.
+A breakthrough app which is built for the first time on top of old infrastructure driving the market to create new infrastructure to make it possible to run better and scale faster this new kind of the app.

 After, this new level infrastructure gives the ability to create new early-stage breakthrough apps, which again drives infrastructure to grow to the next level.